Marilyn Fogel

-Marilyn Fogel (September 19, 1952 – May 11, 2022) was an American geo-ecologist and Professor of Geo-ecology at UC Riverside in Riverside, California.
-She is known for her work with stable isotope geochemistry, studying ancient climate, animal behavior, ecology, and astrobiology.
-Fogel has also served in many leadership roles, including Program Director at the National Science Foundation in geobiology and low-temperature geochemistry.
+Marilyn L. Fogel (September 19, 1952 – May 11, 2022) was an American geo-ecologist and Professor of Geo-ecology at UC Riverside in Riverside, California.
+She is known for her research using stable isotope mass spectrometry to study a variety of subjects including ancient climates, biogeochemical cycles, animal behavior, ecology, and astrobiology.
+Fogel served in many leadership roles, including Program Director at the National Science Foundation in geobiology and low-temperature geochemistry.

-She was the second female member of the Geophysical Laboratory and the first woman recipient of the Alfred Treibs Medal from the Geochemical Society for her work in organic geochemistry.
+She was the second female staff scientist at the Carnegie Institution for Science's Geophysical Laboratory and the first female recipient of the Alfred Treibs Medal from the Geochemical Society for her achievements in the field of organic geochemistry.

 Early life

 Fogel was born on September 19, 1952, in Moorestown, New Jersey.

-In 1970 she enrolled at Penn State, where she majored in biology, graduating in 1973 with a BS in biology with honors.
-Her research mentor, Given, helped her apply to UT-Austin for graduate school.
-She decided to take a gap year before starting grad school to travel Europe and start a jewelry business making pins.
+In 1970 she enrolled at Pennsylvania State University, where she majored in biology, graduating in 1973 with a BS in biology with honors.
+Her undergraduate research mentor, Dr. Peter Given, helped her apply to UT-Austin for graduate school.
+She took a gap year before beginning grad school where she traveled in Europe and developed a small jewelry business making pins from eyeglass lenses.

 Academic career

-At UT-Austin, Fogel worked with Drs.
-Chase Van Baalen, Patrick Parker, and F. Robert Tabita on her dissertation, titled “Carbon isotope fractionation by ribulose 1,5-biphosphate carboxylase from various organisms”.
-While in graduate school, she owned an ice cream truck to help cover expenses.
-She graduated in 1977 with a PhD in Botany and Marine Sciences, before continuing on to a postdoc at the Geophysical Lab at the Carnegie Institution of Washington from 1977 to 1979 under Dr. Thomas C. Hoering.
+At the University of Texas, Austin, Fogel worked with Chase Van Baalen, Patrick Parker, and F. Robert Tabita on her dissertation, titled "Carbon isotope fractionation by ribulose 1,5-biphosphate carboxylase from various organisms".
+She graduated in 1977 with a PhD in Botany and Marine Sciences, and immediately accepted a position as a postdoctoral fellow (1977–1979) at the Geophysical Lab at the Carnegie Institution for Science under the mentorship of Thomas C. Hoering.
+While in graduate school, she also owned an ice cream truck to help cover her expenses.

-Following her postdoc position, Fogel became a staff member at the Geophysical Lab in 1979 working in biogeochemistry, where she remained until 2012.
-She was only the second female staff member at the Geophysical Lab.
-While there, Fogel became a visiting scientist at Carnegie's Department of Plant Biology (1985-1986), a visiting professor at the Department of Earth Sciences at Dartmouth College (1995), a visiting professor at the Department of Geology at the University of Maryland (2003-2005), and a Smithsonian Environmental Research Center Fellow (2003-2009).
+Following her postdoc position, Fogel was hired in 1979 as a Staff Member at the Geophysical Lab, working in biogeochemistry, where she remained until 2012.
+At that time she was the second female staff member (scientist) in the history of the Geophysical Lab, which was established in 1905.
+While there, Fogel was also a visiting scientist at Carnegie's Department of Plant Biology (1985–1986), a visiting professor at the Department of Earth Sciences at Dartmouth College (1995), a visiting professor at the department of geology at the University of Maryland (2003–2005), and a Smithsonian Environmental Research Center Fellow (2003–2009).

-In 2012, she made the move from Carnegie in Washington DC to UC Merced in Merced, California to become a Professor in the School of Natural Sciences as well as the Chair of the Life and Environmental Sciences Unit.
+In 2012, she moved from Washington DC to the University of California, Merced where she accepted a position as a full professor in the School of Natural Sciences and soon became the chair of the Life and Environmental Sciences Unit.
 There, she taught courses on the fundamentals of ecology, biogeochemistry, stable isotope ecology, field ecology, and the anthropocene.

-In 2016, she moved to UC Riverside in Riverside, California, where she resided as a Professor of Geo-ecology in the Earth and Environmental Sciences Department, and the Director of the EDGE (Environmental Dynamics & Geo-Ecology) Institute.
-Her research focused on geo-ecology.